Clearlake Capital

-Clearlake Capital Group, L.P. is a private equity firm founded in 2006 that focuses on the technology, industrial and consumer sectors.
-The firm is headquartered in Santa Monica with affiliates in Dallas, London and Dublin.
-In 2022, the firm was a part of an investor consortium named BlueCo that purchased Chelsea.
+Clearlake Capital Group, L.P. is an American private equity firm founded in 2006 that focuses on the technology, industrial and consumer sectors.
+The firm has more than $90 billion of assets under management and is headquartered in Santa Monica, California, with offices in Dallas, London, Dublin, Luxembourg, Abu Dhabi, New York and Singapore.
+In 2022, the firm was a part of an investor consortium named BlueCo that purchased Chelsea F.C.

-In 2024, Clearlake Capital was ranked 16th in Private Equity Internationals PEI 300 ranking of the largest private equity firms in the world.

 Background

-Clearlake Capital was founded in 2006 by Steven Chang, Behdad Eghbali and José Feliciano.
+Clearlake Capital was founded in 2006 by Steven Chang, Behdad Eghbali and José E. Feliciano.
 The strategy was to shift between buyouts and distressed securities depending on economic conditions.
 This allowed the firm to take advantage of the 2008 financial crisis to acquire distressed securities and then sell them for a profit after recovery.

 In 2015, Chang left the firm leaving Eghbali and Feliciano as the remaining managing partners.

 In May 2018, Clearlake sold a minority stake of up to 20% of its shares to Dyal Capital, Petershill Partners and Landmark Partners.
 The purpose of the sale was to fund the creation of a credit unit.

 In June 2020, Clearlake acquired a majority interest in WhiteStar Asset Management from Pine Brook Road Partners.
 WhiteStar Asset Management serves as the credit platform of Clearlake.

-In recent years Clearlake has become the biggest user of "General partner-led Private-equity secondary markets".
-It is a technique where Clearlake will find another private equity firm to buy a large portion of one of its existing investments and then offer investors a chance to sell at a new valuation or roll their stake into a new fund that will hold the investment for a few more years.
-It discovered this technique during the COVID-19 pandemic when it sold shares of software company Ivanti to TA Associates in August 2020 at a valuation of $2 billion that generated a large windfall gain.
-Many investors chose to roll their holdings instead.
-In 2021, Charlesbank Capital Partners invested in Ivanti at a valuation of $4 billion.
+In May 2022, Clearlake became the biggest user of "General partner-led Private-equity secondary markets".

 In September 2024, Clearlake acquired Natixis' pan-European private credit business MV Credit.

-In May 2025, Clearlake completed their majority investment in ModMed, a specialty-specific healthcare SaaS technology.

-In November 2025, Clearlake agreed to acquire investment management firm Pathway Capital Management for approximately $1 billion.
+In May 2025, Clearlake launched Clearlake Credit, which underwrites investments up to $1 billion across private and liquid credit, and which is expected to triple the firm's credit asset base by 2030.

+In June 2026, Clearlake completed the acquisition of investment management firm Pathway Capital Management, in a deal valued at nearly $1 billion.
+Pathway expanded Clearlake's offering in the private-wealth market.
+The firm also closed its 8th flagship fund with $14.8 billion, including co-investments and separately managed accounts, which the Wall Street Journal called one of the largest funds in recent years.